Sustainable consumer behaviour: Attitude and behavior gap

+More recent findings from the 2023 Buying Green Report indicate a significant shift in consumer behavior toward sustainable packaging.The report reveals that 82% of consumers across various age groups are willing to pay more for products in sustainable packaging, marking an increase from previous years.
+Notably, 90% of Gen-Z consumers express this willingness, highlighting a strong preference among younger demographics.Additionally, 71% of consumers have chosen a product in the past six months based on its sustainability credentials, and 80% are interested in purchasing products with refillable packaging to reduce environmental impact.These trends point to a growing consumer demand for eco-friendly packaging options, even amidst rising prices.

 Knowledge and behavior gap

 There is a discrepancy between what behavior consumers think is socially and environmentally sustainable and what their behavior actually is.
 For instance, many people in the U.S. limit their use of spray cans as they want to minimize their contribution to the impact on the ozone layer.
 Their behavior is not environmentally significant because the substances that affect the ozone layer were banned in the U.S. long ago.
-Consumers’ lack knowledge about the environmental impacts of consumption.
+Consumers' lack knowledge about the environmental impacts of consumption.

 In the same survey 60–70% of people reported to be willing to pay more for sustainability and 35–36% would buy sustainable products if these products were available and better labeled as such.
 These results demonstrate a knowledge gap that prevents people from making the best choices.
 Consumers rely on perception and may make ignorant decisions.
 For example, cereal in a cardboard box is considered to be more environmentally friendly than cereal in a bag, even though the bag contains less packaging (as the box also contains a bag inside).
 The outward appearance of the recyclable cardboard masks the plastic inside.

+Behaviors can impact consumption despite knowledge.
+In some cases, this discrepancy can contribute to the rebound effect – where consumers believe that they made environmentally sustainable choices, leading to increased overall consumption or usage.
+For instance, a study of 285 cities in China found that improvements in digital development efficiency and sustainability led to a rebound effect, increasing electricity consumption by approximately 7%–20%.